 wiki @ ticX

-" the ticX trading platform - expand your knowledge "
+" the ticX trading exchange - expand your knowledge "

 ticX is a unique platform that allows a property owner, or their agent, to sell to multiple buyers for occupation or investment.